php-identifier/identifier/docs/index.rst

         /**
          * Creates a new instance of an identifier from the given date-time *
-         * @param \DateTimeInterface $dateTime The date-time to use when
+         * @param DateTimeInterface $dateTime The date-time to use when creating
-         *     creating the identifier
+         *     the identifier
          *
          * @throws Exception\InvalidArgument MUST throw if $dateTime is not a
          *     legal value
          */
-        public function createFromDateTime(\DateTimeInterface $dateTime): DateTimeIdentifier;
+        public function createFromDateTime(
+            DateTimeInterface $dateTime,
+        ): DateTimeIdentifier;
     }

 IntegerIdentifierFactory